-Information to be collected includes event description, date and time of onset, clinician's assessment of severity, seriousness, relationship to study product, study procedures, other therapy and underlying disease, action taken and date of resolution/stabilization of the event with
+Information to be collected includes event description, date and time of onset, clinician's assessment of severity, seriousness, relationship to study product, study procedures, other therapy and underlying disease, action taken and date of resolution/stabilization of the event with AE outcome.

-AE outcome.
 Adverse Events assessed as related to the study drug and/or procedure will be monitored until they have resolved or reached a stable condition, with or without sequelae.
+Gilead may request that certain AEs be followed beyond the protocol -defined follow-up period (Section 7.3.1).
 Other AEs will be monitored until the last visit if they have not resolved or reached a stable condition.
-AEs will be characterized as intermittent if interval between the events with the same term does not exceed two days.
+AEs will be characterized as intermittent if interval between the events with the same term does not exceed 2 days.
 For such AEs documentation of first episode onset and the last episode end date is required.